 Do you suspect that someone you love is using drugs?
 Here are 5 Telltale Signs to Watch for to tell if someone is high

-Maybe they’ve told you they have it under control or that they’re only using occasionally.
+Maybe they’ve told you they have it under control or that they’re only using it occasionally.

-If you think that the situation is more serious though, his or her life could be at risk.
+If you think that the situation is more serious, their life could be at risk.

 And it can be hard to know how to tell if someone is high.